observablehq/plot/README.md

 * an interval or time interval (for temporal binning; see below)
 * a function that returns an array, count, or time interval

 If the **thresholds** option is specified as a function, it is passed three arguments: the array of input values, the domain minimum, and the domain maximum.
 If a number, [d3.ticks](https://github.com/d3/d3-array/blob/main/README.md#ticks) or [d3.utcTicks](https://github.com/d3/d3-time/blob/main/README.md#ticks) is used to choose suitable nice thresholds.
 If an interval, it must expose an *interval*.floor(*value*), *interval*.ceil(*value*), *interval*.offset(*value*), and *interval*.range(*start*, *stop*) methods.
-If the interval is a time interval such as d3.utcDay, or if the thresholds are specified as an array of dates, then the binned values are implicitly coerced to dates.
+If the interval is a time interval such as "day" (equivalently, d3.utcDay), or if the thresholds are specified as an array of dates, then the binned values are implicitly coerced to dates.
 Time intervals are intervals that are also functions that return a Date instance when called with no arguments.

 If the **interval** option is used instead of **thresholds**, it may be either an interval, a time interval, or a number.
 If a number *n*, threshold values are consecutive multiples of *n* that span the domain; otherwise, the **interval** option is equivalent to the **thresholds** option.
 When the thresholds are specified as an interval, and the default **domain** is used, the domain will automatically be extended to start and end to align with the interval.